CircuitVerse/CircuitVerse/README.md

 **Note:** You might want to use the docker instructions if you do not want to setup your own environment.

 * Install ruby using RVM, use ruby-2.5.1
-* Install Dependencies: `bundle install --with mysql` (If you wanto use pg use `bundle install --with pg`)
+* Install Dependencies: `bundle install --with pg`
-* Configure your DB in config/database.yml, copy config/database.yml.example
+* Configure your DB in config/database.yml, copy config/database.example.yml
 * Create database: `rails db:create`
 * Run Migrations: `rails db:migrate`
 * At this point, local development can be started with ```rails s -b 127.0.0.1 -p 8080```